lorddusk/ObsidianDnD/Reference/deities/Heliod.md

 --+----------------------------------------------------------

 6 |Kinship.
-It's essential to preserve the bonds of family—my
+It's essential to preserve the bonds of familyï¿½my

   |own family first, and others after.
 (Lawful)